GRAINS-U.S. wheat drops as Russia considers Ukrainian grain exports

 CHICAGO, May 31 (Reuters) - Chicago wheat futures fell on Tuesday, after Russian President Vladimir Putin expressed readiness to allow blocked Ukrainian grain vessels from Black Sea ports.

-Corn was pressured by falling wheat, while soybeans saw profit-taking after earlier life-of-contract highs.
+Corn was pressured by falling wheat, while profit-taking pulled soybeans off life-of-contract highs to finish lower.

 Putin said on Monday that Russia was willing to facilitate Ukrainian wheat exports through the Black Sea, as well as shipments of Russian fertilizer, if western sanctions were eased, according to a Kremlin readout of talks with the president of Turkey.